vinaydhegde/testdriven-site/src/_posts/blog/2018-02-27-asynchronous-tasks-with-flask-and-redis-queue.md

 $ cd flask-redis-queue
 ```

-Since we'll need to manage three processes in total (Flask, Redis, worker), we'll use Docker to simply our workflow by wiring them altogether to run in one terminal window.
+Since we'll need to manage three processes in total (Flask, Redis, worker), we'll use Docker to simplify our workflow by wiring them altogether to run in one terminal window.

 To test, run: